Challenges and Opportunities in the Packaging and Integration of Next Generation Electronic Devices

 Open Access Manufacturing Research Seminars Bring Speakers from Around the World to the ISD Community and Our Friends

-Spotlighting the latest manufacturing research is the focus of the Manufacturing Engineering Research Seminar series.
+Spotlighting the latest manufacturing research is the focus of the Seminars in Smart Manufacturing.
 U-M professors, their accomplished counterparts from around the world, and industry leaders present the latest findings on a broad range of manufacturing-related topics on campus and through online learning.

 Everyone is welcome to attend the presentations on the Ann Arbor campus.
 In order to make this knowledge available to all through our focus on online learning, the seminars are digitally recorded so they can be viewed any time, any place.
 Each seminar is about one hour in length.

 Recorded seminars will be posted after they have been presented.
 Check our archive above for the topics that interest you.